-The rainbow rebozos I sell from Guatemala are stunning.
+The rainbow rebozos from Guatemala are stunning.
 They are a statement piece, and I love to wear one as a scarf or wrapped around my abdomen and hips.
 They are quite long (2.7 m), which makes them well suited for taller people.
-They lend themselves well to many techniques, but they are relatively narrow (50cm) and the mix cotton/silk makes the fabric more slippery, so be mindful when using them for the hip wrapping technique as the slipperiness of the fabric can make them come untucked quite easily.
+They lend themselves well to many techniques, they are relatively narrow (50cm) so might be not be suited to a bigger person, and the mix cotton/silk makes the fabric more slippery than pure cotton fabric, so be mindful when using them for wrapping techniques as the slipperiness of the fabric can make them come untucked more easily.

 The traditional rhomboid type or stripey weave rebozos are both beautiful, grippy and sturdy, and come in lengths of either 1.8 or 2.5 meter long.
-They are soft straight away, and the closed weave makes them less prone to pulls and broken threads.
-They are also slightly thicker than the open weave ones.
+Most of them are soft straight away (tough depending on the weaver some may need more than a wash and some use to soften the fabric, a bit like when using a brand new woven wrap), and the closed weave makes them less prone to pulls and broken threads.
+They are also slightly thicker than the open weave rebozos.
 They are an all round versatile sturdy rebozo, and they make a good baby carrier too.
-They are the kind of rebozo I like to take to births because of their sturdiness.
+They are the kind of rebozo I like to take to a birth because of their sturdiness.
 I’m now bringing both a long one and a short one in my bag for versatility (having found my 1.8m one was too short to comfortably do certain rebozo techniques will really tall clients).